AlexandruOriean/git-github-presentation/README.md

 As stated above, the name of the remote can be something other than **origin**, but it is that by convention; changing this will cause headaches down the road.

 [Back to top](#git-and-github-basics "to top")

----

-## Creating a new project

----

-## Contributing to an existing project